Join the Appalachian Mountain Club's Youth Opportunities Program!

 For over 125 years the AMC has promoted conservation throughout the Northeast while helping people get outside into the land that has been conserved.
 From the early 1900’s these efforts included young people building trails and care-taking buildings deep in the backcountry.
 This experience fostered a lifelong love of the outdoors for many former employees some of whom continued on to work full time for the organization and others who pioneered other conservation efforts throughout the region.

 From Maine to New Jersey the AMC runs overnight lodges, campsites and shelters that welcome all kinds of outdoor enthusiasts.
-Staff at our front-country lodges provide a welcoming atmosphere and provide advice on hikers plans for their excursions.
-Some also help to provide meals for the overnight guests passing through.
+Staff at our front-country lodges provide a welcoming atmosphere as well as advice to hikers as they plan their excursions.
+Some also help to provide meals to the overnight guests passing through.
 Our shelters caretakers are located in remote backcountry sites promoting leave no trace principles to their visitors who share their wild home for the night.
 Those working up in our White Mountain Huts help to carry food and supplies into the hut which they then cook up for the hungry hikers staying the night.

 The AMC maintains hundreds of miles of trails throughout the region.
 Every year we hire over 100 people to work on those trails.
 These seasonal employees run around the mountains clearing drainages, building rock staircases and ensuring the trail is well marked as it passes through all kinds of terrain.
 Some of these trail-workers lead volunteers young and old into the woods for weeks at a time to complete trail relocations and reconstructions.